Florida Man Intentionally Drove Ferrari 360 Into Ocean At Top Speed

 In just a few days, one video clip they posted had accumulated just shy of 6,000 views.
 Individuals commenting on and sharing the video clip seemed sad to see such a nice car get destroyed.

-According to the divers’ Facebook page, is not the first time they’ve had to fish a Ferrari out of the water.
+According to the divers’ Facebook page, this is not the first time they’ve had to fish a Ferrari out of the water.
 In fact, they posted several photos of a flooded Ferrari 459 Spider they had also retrieved from the water.
 Because of the extensive flooding damage to the vehicle in the photo, it had no chance of returning to the road.

 Florida Man Drives Ferrari Off Dock and Into Sea https://t.co/QmIX4QIX60 pic.twitter.com/cwQrFaAT4c